lithos13/FalckCase/README.md

 - Microsoft® Excel® 2019 MSO (versión 2311 compilación 16.0.17029.20028) de 64 bits

 # Automation
-According to the requirement this automation was developed as follow:
+According to the requirements, this automation was developed as follows:

 After analyzing the case, all the required information is located on the top-rated movies page.